KaKariki02/rushHour/README.md

 ![alt text](http://heuristieken.nl/wiki/images/d/df/Rushhour.jpg)

 The game Rush Hour is a puzzle on a 6x6 board where you have to move the red car to the exit.
 Other vehicles of length 2 or 3 block the way.
 It is only allowed to move the vehicles in their driving position, turning is not possible.
-Rush Hour Solver solves boards of size 6x6, 9x9 and 12x12 with three different algorithms as fast as possible.
+Rush Hour Solver solves boards of size 6x6, 9x9 and 12x12 as fast as possible with three different algorithms; a Random Solver, a Breadth First Search and Depth First Search.
 Rush Hour Solver contains the following games:

 6x6: game 1, game 2, game 3
 <img src="http://heuristieken.nl/wiki/images/9/95/Rushhour6x6_1.jpg" width="150" />